Tepper School of Business

 Leave of Absence

 The Tepper School is committed to each student’s success as they progress through the degree requirements.
 There may be times when it is in the student’s best interest to consider a Leave of Absence in consultation with their academic advisor.
-W grade assignments are assigned by the academic program depending on the circumstances and timing of the Leave of Absence.
-When a student elects a Leave of Absence, the program remains committed to student success and works with the student throughout the time away in targeted ways to ensure a successful return to CMU.
+When a student elects a Leave of Absence, the Tepper School remains committed to student success and works with the student throughout the time away in targeted ways to ensure a successful return to CMU.
+W grade assignments are assigned depending on the circumstances and timing of the Leave of Absence.
 Students preparing to return from a Leave of Absence will work with the Assistant Dean and academic advisor to submit the required University paperwork and prepare for a successful return.

-A course overload for a business student is any schedule with more than 51 units in Fall or Spring semester or more than 24 units in Summer I or Summer II.
+A course overload for a Tepper student is any schedule with more than 51 units in Fall or Spring semester.
 Students must petition to receive a semester overload.
 For Fall and Spring semesters, Tepper students petition to enroll in more than 51 units for the semester to total 57 units.
-For both Summer I and Summer II, students are eligible to enroll in 24 total units and can petition for 3 additional units to total 27 units per term.
-Students must meet the identified QPA threshold to petition for an overload.
+Students must meet the identified QPA to petition for an overload.
 Petitions are reviewed and determined by the Tepper School.
 Students transferring into the Tepper School from across campus may be required to reduce their unit load to meet the Tepper School policy of 51 units per semester.
 New first-year or external transfer students are restricted to 50 units in their first semester and are not eligible to overload until they complete one semester.
 A student may lose the right to overload if their QPA drops below the threshold after an overload for the next semester has been granted.

 Student Defined Major